-A large portion of our large-scale contracts are with governments or large governmental agencies in Latin America and any volatility in the political or economic climate or any unexpected unilateral termination, or suspension of payments could have a significant adverse impact on our business.
+A large portion of our large-scale contracts are with governments or large governmental agencies in Latin America and any volatility in the political or economic climate or any unexpected unilateral termination or suspension of payments could have a significant adverse impact on our business.

 In March and December 2015, the Peruvian government awarded us the PRONATEL Regional Projects under four separate bids for the construction of networks, operation of the networks for a defined period and their transfer to the government.
-In 2018, we were awarded two additional PRONATEL Regional Projects with initial contractual values of \$395 million and \$154 million, respectively and \$17 million for Amazonas expansion addendum, awarded in 2023.
+In 2018, we were awarded two additional PRONATEL Regional Projects with initial contractual values of \$395 million and \$154 million, respectively and an additional \$17 million for the Amazonas project expansion, awarded in 2023.
 The revenues from these projects are expected to be generated over a period of 14-16 years.
 Any resumption of political turmoil in Peru could negatively impact our operations there, causing further delays to existing projects and potentially postponing PRONATEL's decision to enter into new ones.

 Agreements with governments typically include unilateral early termination clauses and involve other risks, such as the imposition of new government regulations and taxation that could pose additional financial burdens on us.
 Changes in the political or economic situation in Latin America could result in the early termination of our business there, or materially adversely affect our ability to successfully complete our projects.
 Any termination of our business in this region or breach of contractual obligations by our customers could have a significant adverse impact on our business.
-See Item 4.B. - "Information on the Company - Business Overview - Network Infrastructure and Services - Overview".

-In 2023, we acquired DataPath and we may enter into additional acquisition agreements; such acquisitions could be difficult to integrate, disrupt our business and dilute shareholder value.
+In January 2025 and in November 2023, we acquired SBS and DataPath, and we may enter into additional acquisition agreements; such acquisitions could be difficult to integrate, disrupt our business and dilute shareholder value.

-In 2023, we acquired DataPath, Inc. ("DataPath"), a US based expert systems integrator in trusted communications for the US DoD Military and Government sectors, and we may, from time to time seek to acquire additional businesses that enhance our capabilities and add new technologies, products, services and customers to our existing businesses.
+In January 2025, we completed the acquisition of SBS, a leading US-based provider of next-generation SATCOM terminal solutions.
+Additionally, in November 2023, we acquired DataPath, a US based expert systems integrator in trusted communications for the U.S. Department of Defense or DoD Military and Government sectors, and we may, from time to time seek to acquire additional businesses that enhance our capabilities and add new technologies, products, services and customers to our existing businesses.
 We may not be able to identify acquisition candidates on commercially reasonable terms or at all.
-If we make additional business acquisitions or enter into a merger agreement, we may not be able to successfully consummate and close the merger agreement or obtain any necessary regulatory approval, or integrate the DataPath business or any other business acquired in the future or we might not realize the benefits anticipated from these acquisitions or sales, including sales growth, cost synergies and improving margins.
+If we make additional business acquisitions or enter into a merger agreement, we may not be able to successfully consummate and close the merger agreement or obtain any necessary regulatory approval, or integrate the SBS and DataPath businesses or any other business acquired in the future or we might not realize the benefits anticipated from these acquisitions or sales, including sales growth, cost synergies and improving margins.
 Furthermore, we might not be able to obtain additional financing for business acquisitions since such additional financing could be restricted or limited by the terms of our debt agreements or due to unfavorable capital market conditions.
-Once integrated, acquisitions may not achieve comparable levels of revenues, profitability or productivity as our existing business or otherwise perform as expected.
+Once integrated, acquisitions may not achieve comparable levels of revenues, profitability, or productivity as our existing business or otherwise perform as expected.
 The occurrence of any of these events could harm our business, financial condition or results of operations.